eudangeld/siri_shortcut_flutter/README.md

 A new Gohorse project.

 ## Using Flutter and React native

-This project is a project using Flutter and react native for nothing
+This project use Flutter and react native for nothing